SkyeWrenbrook/soc-analyst-labs/windows-ntfs-share-permissions/README.md

 ## 6. Set Permissions on HR Subfolder

-I disabled inheritance on the HR folder and removed any default groups.
+I opened the HR folder properties, went to the Security tab, and disabled inheritance.

-Then I added only the **HR** group and gave it:
+Then I removed any default users and added only the **HR** group.

+I gave HR the following permissions:

 - Modify
 - Read & execute